Vendor Agreement (UK)

 Service levels.
 Where applicable, the agreement should specify measurable performance standards that the vendor must meet, and the consequences of persistent failure to meet those standards.

 Vendor obligations.
-The agreement should include comprehensive vendor compliance obligations covering quality, legal compliance, anti-bribery (Bribery Act 2010), modern slavery (Modern Slavery Act 2015), insurance, and data protection (UK GDPR and Data Protection Act 2018).
+The agreement should include thorough vendor compliance obligations covering quality, legal compliance, anti-bribery (Bribery Act 2010), modern slavery (Modern Slavery Act 2015), insurance, and data protection (UK GDPR and Data Protection Act 2018).

 Confidentiality.
 The agreement should include mutual confidentiality obligations covering all confidential information exchanged in the course of the vendor relationship.